Making cocktails at home is good because:

 - Bar spoon: Just get some cheap bar spoons, the exact model doesn’t matter.

-- Toothpicks: The poor man’s version of the fancy cocktail pick.
+- Toothpicks: The poor man’s version of the fancy cocktail pick — used to pick up cherries placed in the glass.
 Unfortunately, they are often too short to place over the rim of a glass.

 - Cooler: I use an insulated bag to hold all my ice and cold liquors, but a proper hard-case insulated cooler would be better.